-This is very common, mostly the pressure is subtle and maybe psychological too.
-You may feel you cannot say no, if you do, they may lose the property.
-You may be concerned what other friends or family may say if you say no.
+This is very common; mostly, the pressure is subtle and maybe psychological too.
+You may feel you cannot say no. If you do, they may lose the property.
+You may be concerned about what other friends or family may say if you say no.

 What are the benefits of being a guarantor?

 In a nutshell, none; most people who stand as a guarantor do it because it makes them feel better than they have helped someone because they are a nice person.

 Or feel they must; they feel they cannot say no.